zdgeier/Jamsync/README.md

 ### Architecture

-As a general overview there are three services that currently compose Jamsync -- web, server, client.
+As a general overview there are three services that currently compose Jamhub -- web, server, client.

 1. Web - runs the REST API and website